laxmanbalaraman/GitDemo/ReadMe2.md

 ```
 git switch <branch-name>
+git switch -C <branch-name>     # create and switch to the branch
 ```

 _Note: if your head is is behind any commits in general be it within main branch or sub branch then you cannot view the commits that are above ur head unless you use `git log --oneline --all`_